cashubtc/cdk/crates/cdk-phoenixd/README.md

 ## Check Channel state

-After paying the invoice view that a channal has been opened.
+After paying the invoice view that a channel has been opened.
 ```sh
 ./phoenix-cli listchannels
 ```